 10) 12 Grimauld Place

-While he’s not exactly friendly, you can’t leave without stopping by 12 Grimauld Place to wait for Kreacher to make his periodic appearance, once every few minutes.
+While he’s not exactly friendly, you can’t leave without stopping by 12 Grimauld Place to wait for Kreacher the house elf to make his periodic appearance, once every few minutes.
 After all, what would the Wizarding World of Harry Potter be without the house elves that keep it all running smoothly behind the scenes?

 I hope you all have a magical time on your visit to the Wizarding World of Harry Potter.
 Feel free to comment below with any feedback or questions.